DeFiCh/defichain.com/content/learn/run-a-masternode.en.md

 - `ENABLED` - masternode is in fully operable state, can mint blocks and sign anchors
 - `PRE_RESIGNED` - masternode is still operable, but have received a 'resign' transaction and will wait for a special delay to get resigned
 - `RESIGNED` - masternode resigned, collateral unlocked and is available to be reclaimed
-- `PRE_BANNED` - masternode was caught as a 'criminal' (signing two blocks from parrallel forks on close heights and we got special proofing tx on chain) but still operable (waiting, as in the case of PRE_RESIGNED)
+- `PRE_BANNED` - masternode was caught as a 'criminal' (signing two blocks from parallel forks on close heights and we got special proofing tx on chain) but still operable (waiting, as in the case of PRE_RESIGNED)
 - `BANNED` - masternode deactivated, collateral unlocked and can be reclaimed (same as RESIGNED, but forced through deactivation)